vsajip/python-gnupg/docs/index.rst

 In both cases, ``recipients`` is a list of key fingerprints for those recipients.
 For your convenience, if there is a single recipient, you can pass the fingerprint rather than a 1-element array containing the fingerprint.
 Both methods accept the following optional keyword arguments:

 sign (defaults to ``None``)
-    The fingerprint of a key which is used to sign the encrypted data.
+    Either the Boolean value ``True``, or the fingerprint of a key which is used to sign the encrypted data.
+If ``True`` is specified, the default key is used for signing.
 When not specified, the data is not signed. always_trust (defaults to ``False``)
     Skip key validation and assume that used keys are always fully trusted. passphrase (defaults to ``None``)